Tim Godfrey (musician)

 Timothy Chukwudi Godfrey (born 26 August 1980) is a Nigerian gospel singer.
-He is best known for his song Nara in collaboration with Travis Greene.
+He is best known for his song "Nara" in collaboration with Travis Greene.
 He is the founder and owner of the record label Rox Nation and also the Founder of Xtreme Crew.

 Career

 Early life and career beginnings

-Timothy Chukwudi Godfrey was born on 26 August 1980 to Mr. and Mrs. Victor Godfrey in Kaduna, Nigeria.
-He is the second born of his parents that has six children.
+Timothy Chukwudi Godfrey was born on 26 August 1980 to Victor Godfrey in Kaduna, Nigeria.
+He is the second born of his parents, and one of six children.

 He had his primary education in Kaduna Nigeria, although he hails from Anambra State.
-He got an honorary Doctorate degree in Fine Art and Musicology at the Trinity International University of Ambassadors, Georgia, USA in 2018.
+He received an honorary doctorate in Fine Art and Musicology at the Trinity International University of Ambassadors, Georgia, USA in 2018.

 Career highlights

-Tim Godfrey is the convener of the annual Fearless Gospel Concert, which has hosted several international gospel artists, including Marvin Sapp, Kirk Franklin, Travis Greene, Israel Houghton, JJ Hairston, Sammie Okposo and others.
+Godfrey is the convener of the annual Fearless Gospel Concert, which has hosted international gospel artists including Marvin Sapp, Kirk Franklin, Travis Greene, Israel Houghton, JJ Hairston, and Sammie Okposo.

-In 2018, he featured Travis Greene in the breakout hit song, Nara, which has earned over 111 million views on Youtube.
-In 2019, he featured Israel Houghton on the single, Toya and collaborated with JJ Hairston on the single Onaga off the latter's album.
+In 2018, Godfrey featured Travis Greene in the breakout hit song "Nara", which has received over 170 million views on YouTube.

+In 2019, he featured Israel Houghton on the single "Toya", and collaborated with JJ Hairston on the single "Onaga" from the latter's album.

 Since 2016, Godfrey has been a regular feature at the Experience concert.

 Personal life

-Tim Godfrey got married on Saturday, 23 April 2022 to his fiancée Erica, whom he had proposed to on Valentine's day.
+On 23 April 2022, Godfrey married Erica, whom he had proposed to on Valentine's Day.